Oculoplastics

 Blepharospasm is a condition in which the patient experiences involuntary muscle movement of the eye.
 Similarly, hemifacial spasms involve uncontrolled muscle movement of an entire side or section of the face.

 If you’re experiencing uncontrollable muscle movement in the eye or face, schedule a consultation.
-Our comprehensive evaluation will help to determine correct condition and treatment plan.
+Our comprehensive evaluation will help to determine the correct condition and treatment plan.

-Cosmetic Eyelid Surgery
+Medical and Cosmetic Eyelid Surgery

-Visit our cosmetic eyelid surgery page to learn about the various eyelid surgical procedures offered at Katzen Eye Group.
+Visit our cosmetic eyelid surgery page to learn about the various eyelid surgical procedures at Katzen Eye Group.

 Entropion / Ectropion Repair